cllebrun/cllebrun.github.io/labs/3.4 Lab Watson - Watson Assistant/README.md

 }
 ```

-1. Replace username, password and host with the values for the Weather service you saved earlier.
+1. Replace username, password and host with the values provided by your instructor.
 Change the coordinates if you want.
 Save.

 1. To test your action, click 'invoke'
 ![](./images/invoke.png)